 Each OT graduate program has different requirements.
 It is up to you to learn about your specific program(s) and prepare for them.
-A directory of masters-level programs in the US and their prerequisites is found at the American Occupational Therapy Association.
+A directory of masters-level programs in the US and their prerequisites is found at the Accreditation Council on Occupation Therapy Education (ACOTE).

 What are the OT graduate program responses to COVID-19?